otrv4/otrv4/otrv4.md

 Integer variables are in lower case (x, y).
 Points and other variables are in upper case (P, Q).

 Addition and subtraction of elliptic curve points A and B is A + B and A - B. Addition of a point to other point generates another point.
-Scalar multiplication of an integer (scalar) with an elliptic curve point B yields a new point C = a*B.
+Scalar multiplication of an integer (scalar) with an elliptic curve point B yields a new point C = a * B.

 The concatenation of byte sequences x and P is x || P. In this case, x and P represent a fixed-length byte sequence encoding the respective values.
-See section "Data types" for encoding and decoding details.
+See section [Data types](#data-types) for encoding and decoding details.

 ### Elliptic Curve Parameters

-OTRv4 uses the Curve448 elliptic curve[4][5], which defines the following parameters:
+OTRv4 uses the [Ed448-Goldilocks][4] [elliptic curve][5], which defines the following parameters:

 ```
 Base point (B)